Kazawaryu/Kazawaryu.github.io/_pages/about.md

 ---
 I am currently interning at SUSTech [RCIT]((https://cse.sustech.edu.cn/en/research/labView/id/161)) (Research Center for Intelligent Transportation), working on data closed-up, lidar detection algorithms in autonomous driving.
 I am a current undergraduate student at [SUSTech](https://www.sustech.edu.cn/en/) (Southern University of Science and Technology), majoring in Computer Science and Engineering.
 I have some learning and engineering experience in machine learning and deep learning.

+In the field of autonomous driving, I am familiar with some frameworks, especially related to point cloud perception algorithms, such as [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and [mmDetection3D](https://github.com/open-mmlab/mmdetection3d). in the field of simulation, I am able to work with [Carla](https://github.com/carla-simulator/carla) and can use it in conjunction with [Apollo](https://github.com/apolloconfig/apollo).
+In deep learning training, I am able to operate [Slurm](https://github.com/SchedMD/slurm) and [Singularity](https://github.com/apptainer/singularity) skillfully.

 ## Education
 - B.Eng. in Computer Science and Engineering, Southern University of Science and Technology, 2025 (expected)